Writing across the curriculum: History of WAC

-Major theories
+Major Theories

 WAC efforts are usually driven principally by one of two theories: writing to learn or on learning to write in disciplinary discourses, sometimes also called writing in the disciplines.
 Though both may be used together, one of the two theories generally guides any given writing assignment and, often, any given WAC course.

-Writing to learn
+Writing to Learn

 Writing to learn is also occasionally referred to as the expressionist or cognitive mode of WAC.
 Writing to learn supports the use of mostly informal, often ungraded writing exercises to help students understand course content in non-English disciplines.
 Writing to learn assumes that being able to explain or express concepts in one's own words both builds and reflects understanding.
 Because the goal of writing to learn exercises is learning rather than a finished writing product, instructors are discouraged from paying attention to grammar and surface mechanics.
 The student himself or herself, not the teacher, is the audience.
 Common writing to learn exercises include reading responses, journals, free writing, and multiple forms of collaborative writing.

+Writing to Engage

+Writing to engage stands between the two most common approaches to writing across the curriculum: writing to learn and writing in the disciplines.
+Writing to engage involves the use of writing activities and assignments to engage students in the processes and approaches typical of a discipline and, in particular, to employ critical thinking skills typically used in that discipline.
+The critical thinking skills typically referred to in work on writing to engage draw on the taxonomy of educational objectives in the cognitive domain developed by Benjamin Bloom and his colleagues in the 1950s and later modified by Loren W. Anderson and David R. Krathwohl in the 1990s.
+Within writing studies, writing has long been viewed as a useful means of demonstrating critical thinking and, through the work of scholars such as Marlene Scardamalia and Carl Bereiter (1987), even as a means of transforming knowledge.
+Writing to engage takes this view of writing and applies it to WAC.

+This category of WAC activities and assignments allows instructors to distinguish between writing-to-learn activities that focus largely on remembering, understanding, and reflecting and writing-to-engage activities that involve applying, analyzing, and evaluating.
+This focus on critical thinking supports alignment between the curricular goals of a course and instructor expectations about the kinds of work they assign.
+It also calls instructor attention to the development of the general and disciplinary critical thinking skills students encounter as they progress from lower-division to upper-division courses.
+Distinguishing between writing to learn and writing to engage can contribute in useful ways to student learning and to preparation for further work in their disciplines.